 Yoga for Detoxification: Setu Bandha Sarvangasana (Bridge Pose)

 If you are looking for a yoga pose for detoxification, then Setu Bandha Sarvangasana is a great place to start.
 Also known as “Bridge Pose,” Setu Bandha has many benefits.
 It soaks the lymph glands in the neck and throat with blood.
-It also suppresses the “fight or flight” (sympathetic) side of your autonomic nervous system, restoring energy and supporting healing.
+It also suppresses your autonomic nervous system’s “fight or flight” (sympathetic) side, restoring energy and supporting healing.

 When your head is below your heart and your neck is flexed, the “baro reflex” is activated.
 This sets off a chain of events that facilitates a parasympathetic response.